F.A.Q.

 Does the Root Quencher attract roots and fill up with roots and bust in a short period of time?

-Can I fertilize using the RQ?
+Can I fertilize using the Root Quencher?

 The RWS has several different sizes available and you have to know the soil conditions and tree needs before buying.
 Also there is no way to increase or decrease water volume in the RWS and no practical way to fertilize in their device.
 With the Root Quencher you can adjust the flow, the depth of the device and mix fertilizer in the chamber.
 One size fits all needs